In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 DON’T WORRY, IT’S NOT EVERYWHERE EITHER..

-You arrive at your hostal’s shower, towel over your shoulder, smile on your face in anticipation of a moment of relaxation and bliss to wake you up in style!
-You turn on the tap and wait for the water to warm up… … … Don’t wait any longer!
+You arrive at the shower of your hostel, towel on your shoulder, smile on your face at the idea of a moment of relaxation and bliss for a beautiful wake-up!
+You turn on the tap water, and you wait for the water to warm up… … … Don’t wait anymore!

-That’s right, in most Colombian accommodation in “hot climate ” regions, there’s no hot water for showers.
-This is due to practical reasons, financial costs, lack of infrastructure, whatever… Don’t be surprised, take it as a travel experience!
-And they say it’s great for the circulation!
+Yes, in Colombia in most accommodations in “hot climate” regions there is no hot water for the shower.
+This can be explained by practical reasons, financial cost, lack of infrastructure, whatever you want… Don’t be surprised and take it as a travel experience!
+And apparently it’s very good for blood circulation!

-Of course, in cities like Bogotá or in mountainous regions, most accommodations offer hot showers.
+Obviously, in cities like Bogotá or in mountain areas and cold regions, most accommodations offer hot showers.

 Ah!
-And we forgot: don’t be surprised if, when you go to wash up, you don’t see any actual shower heads.
-Sometimes the water for the shower comes out of a simple pipe running through a hole in the wall.
-Simple, but effective!
-This is common in villages or small towns on the coast or in hot climates.
-System D!
+And we almost forgot: don’t be surprised if when you go to wash yourself you don’t see actual shower heads.
+Sometimes the shower water will come out of a simple pipe coming from a hole made in the wall.
+It’s simple but effective!
+This is common in villages or small towns on the coast or in hot climate areas.
+Improvised system!

 People will say “mi amor” to you in the street